Michigan Debt Relief Guide

 Banking and taxes in Michigan

-Michigan residents have a low, flat-rate state income tax of 4.25% making their finances a little easier, and a sales tax of 6%.
+Michigan residents pay a low, flat-rate state income tax of 4.25%, which makes their finances a little easier, and a sales tax of 6%.
 Unlike many states, Michigan does not have a tax-free holiday or weekend.

 Michigan residents are also less likely to bank than the average American.
-The percentage of unbanked residents—those without a checking or savings account stands at 5.7%, just above the national average of 5.1%
+The percentage of unbanked residents without a checking or savings account stands at 5.7%, just above the national average of 5.1%.

 Michigan housing market

-With a median house price of just $208,337, homeownership in Michigan is far more affordable than in many other states.
-Listings still get top dollar, but the market is cooling down, and there are fewer multiple offers.[2]
+With an average house price of just $245,716, homeownership in Michigan is far more affordable than in many other states.
+Listings still get top dollar, but the market is cooling down.

 Michigan has help for renters who are having difficulty making their rent payments.
 Homeowners in Michigan can also get help with their mortgage payments, and an online portal is currently under development.